Aldeburgh Museum is housed in one of the best preserved Tudor public buildings in Britain, the Moot Hall in Aldeburgh.

+Dating from the first half of the 16th Century, the Moot Hall originally contained six small shops on the ground floor and a spacious meeting chamber on the first floor.
 When not in use as the Town’s council chamber, this hall offers an attractive display area for the Aldeburgh Museum which displays the history of a vibrant sea-side town.
 Here you can discover how the town has developed through the years, from the time the Romans came to Barber’s Point until the present day.

-For information about admission, opening hours, access and facilities please visit the museum’s website.
+For additional information about admission, opening hours, access, facilities and learning opportunities, please visit the museum’s website